MTech-IT-MNS-2025/Group-1/Assignment5/README.md

 ## Overview

 This assignment implements a real-time, one-to-one private messaging application using **Next.js** for the frontend and **Socket.io** for real-time communication.
-The application allows users to send and receive messages securely in a private chat interface.
+The application allows users to send and receive messages securely using **liboqs**.
 It also stores chat history in a **MongoDB** database to ensure messages are available even when users are offline or reconnect.

 ### Key Features
 - **User Authentication**: Users enter a username to connect and gain access to the chat system.
 - **Real-Time Messaging**: Using **Socket.io**, users can send and receive messages instantly.
 - **Chat History**: Messages are stored in a **MongoDB** database and are retrieved on user login to show the previous chat history.
-- **Private Messaging**: Users can message one another privately using the app's chat interface.
+- **Private Messaging**: Users can message one another privately using **liboqs**.
 - **Responsive UI**: The chat interface is designed with either **CSS Modules** or **Tailwind CSS** for a clean, user-friendly experience.

 ---